YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 version of an application.

 This is reflected in the Mojito source, where you’ll find an archetypes directory.
-In this directory, you’ll see the directories for the two artifacts app and mojit.
+In this directory, you'll see the directories for the two artifacts app and mojit.
 Within these directories that map to the artifacts, you will find the archetypes that you specify on the command line.
 When you run mojito create app simple myApp, you are asking Mojito to copy the template code in archetype/app/simple to ./myApp.

-If no archetype name is provided, the default archetype is used, which is the same as running mojito create app default.
+If no archetype name is provided, the default archetype is used, which is the same as running ``mojito create app default``.

 .. _01_lesson_archetypes-mojito: